 - What is the time commitment and cost of the program?
 (Be aware of “hidden costs”, such as expensive reading materials, on-going membership fees, or organizations that require that every time you teach one of “their” classes, you have to hand out materials that you have had to purchase from them – the costs of this can add up quickly.)

 - What do they provide in terms of support: a mentor?
 Continuing education?
-A journal?
+A study guide?
 Referrals?

 You can do your training online or in person.
-Workshops range from 12 – 48 hours, and range in cost from $300 – 1000.
-Some of the certifying organizations only offer a few trainings a year, all in one location, all taught by the same lead instructor.
-(The training I lead follows this model.)
+Quality workshops range from 10 – 40 hours, and range in cost from $300 – 1000.
+Some of the certifying organizations only offer a few trainings a year, all in one location, all taught by the same team of instructors.
+(The training I teach follows this model.)
 Other organizations have multiple trainings, in locations all over the country / world, with a wide variety of instructors.
 I would recommend:

-- In person training.
-Effective childbirth preparation classes for parents are in person, with a group of fellow learners who influence and enhance student learning, personal interaction with an instructor which allows for lots of questions and discussion, and a multi-sensory learning experience with music, AV, hands-on practice of comfort techniques, and more.
-Your childbirth educator training should model all of this for you, and an online training simply can’t be as multi-dimensional as in person.
+- In person or synchronous online training.
+Your childbirth educator training should follow and model practices that are most effective for deep learning.
+Birth prep classes for parents are most effective when they involve a small group (4 – 15 dyads) of fellow learners in engaged interaction with an instructor which allows for lots of questions and discussion, and a multi-sensory learning experience with music, AV, hands-on practice of comfort techniques, and more.
+Your childbirth educator training should offer this as well.

-- 20 hours or more.
-A typical childbirth class is 10-12 hours long, so you need about twice that much time in a workshop to learn a) what content you’ll teach, b) how you’ll teach it, and c) theory to help you understand what works in classes and why.
+- 16 hours or more.
+A typical childbirth class is 8-12 hours long, so you need about twice that much time in a workshop to learn a) what content you’ll teach, b) practical guidance on how you’ll teach it, and c) theory to help you understand what works in classes and why.

-- A lead instructor who has a strong background in childbirth education: someone who has taken trainings from multiple instructors herself and can bring the best ideas of all those trainings together, someone who has trained in multiple disciplines (e.g. not just childbirth education, but also birth doula, postpartum doula, lactation consultant, postpartum support, etc.), and has many years of teaching experience.
-It is helpful if she also brings in a few guest lecturers so you have examples of different teaching styles during your training.
+- A lead instructor who has a strong background in childbirth education: someone who has taken trainings from multiple instructors themselves and can bring the best ideas of all those trainings together, someone who has trained in multiple disciplines (e.g. not just childbirth education, but also birth doula, postpartum doula, lactation consultant, postpartum support, etc.), and has many years of teaching experience.
+It is helpful if they also bring in a few guest lecturers so you have examples of different teaching styles during your training.